paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ### Case Sensitivity

 The database interface does not provide a method to configure a MySQL database to be case sensitive.
+This causes a number of caveats when using MySQL.

+#### Tags
-This would prevent a user from creating a tag `Name` and `NAME` as they are considered the same.
+A case **in**sensitive database prevents a user from creating a tag `Name` and `NAME` as they are considered the same.

-Per Django documentation, to enable this requires manual intervention.
+Per Django documentation, mitigating this requires manual intervention.
 To enable case sensitive tables, you can execute the following command against each table: